GlitchPixel15/Python-Codes/README.md

-# Python-Calculator
+# Python
-In this calculator it solves the bug of dividing a number to a zero and it works perfectly- This for beginners
+In this repository this is where all my python projects/practice codes are stored.
+Feel free to use it all